A trip to Spain, the perfect Christmas gift to yourself

-Christmas tree at Puerta del Sol square in Madrid.
+Christmas tree at Puerta del Sol square.
+Madrid.

-Christmas is all but upon us.
-A time for traditions, celebration, gifts and, above all, joy.
-Come and spend Christmas in Spain and discover how we celebrate here, with the day of the “Santos Inocentes” (28th December, with April Fools’ style tricks), living cribs, family dinners, Three Kings’ parades, New Year’s grapes… A host of customs that you will love and will ensure the most exciting of holidays.
+Christmas is just around the corner.
+A time of traditions, celebrations, gifts, and joy.
+Come and spend it in Spain and discover how we celebrate here, with the day of the Holy Innocents, live nativity scenes, family dinners, the Three Kings’ parade, the 12 grapes on New Year’s Eve… A whole host of enchanting customs to ensure a fun-packed festive season.

-Should you decide to spend you Christmas in Spain you will find a country transformed.
-At this time of year, all the streets and shops here are decorated with coloured lights and Christmas trees, and the cities are filled with bustle and happiness.
-Would you like to know which celebrations are not to be missed, and everything that you can do?
-Take note.
+If you decide to spend Christmas in Spain you’ll find the country is transformed.
+At the start of the holiday season, all the streets and shops are decorated with coloured lights and Christmas trees, and the towns are bustling and cheerful.
+Do you want to see some of the best fiestas and things to do at this time of year?
+Make a note.

 Эта информация оказалась для вас полезной?

 Rafa Pérez.
 Patronato de Turismo de la Costa Blanca

 Ayuntamiento de Santillana del Mar